 Find record- and receipt-keeping systems that work for you.
 You may also want to set calendar reminders so you never miss a quarterly tax payment deadline.

 Freelancer income taxes can be challenging and confusing.
-If you’re overwhelmed and worried about making a mistake, it may be worth the money to hire an accountant.
+If you’re overwhelmed and worried about making a mistake, it may be worth the money to hire an accountant or tax preparer.

 But as a freelancer, it is unlikely you are overpaying your taxes, especially if you are tracking your income and paying the appropriate amount of quarterly taxes.